 No

-Additional invocation parameters in JSON string format to control generation behavior.
-For supported parameters, see Options parameter description.
+A JSON string that contains additional parameters to control generation behavior.
+For details on the supported parameters, see Options parameter description.

 Return type: JSON.